 Energy-Efficient Water Heaters

 Energy-efficiency standards for water heaters have been around for less than 20 years and minimum standards were increased as recently as 2004.
 Energy-efficiency is measured as a percentage of heat used, based on an average of 64 gallons used per day.
 The measurement is expressed as the energy factor (EF).
 An electric water heater can run as efficiently as .95 or .98 if it’s a tankless system.
-A new gas-fired water heater may run as low as .63, and older ones may run even lower than that.
+A new gas-fired water heater may run as low as .63, and older ones may run even lower than that, making gas water heater prices worth the initial investment.
 Of course, energy-efficiency is only one small component of overall performance and doesn’t take into account the relative cost of different fuels or the overall effect on either your utility bill or the environment.

 No Comments Yet